Canadian Sugar Institute Staff Contacts

 Tel: (416) 368-8091

 Ms. Marsden is the President and Chief Operating Officer of the Canadian Sugar Institute.
 In addition to her overall management responsibilities, Ms. Marsden serves as the industry spokesperson, providing industry consensus to government on trade policy, international agreements and disputes.
 She liaises closely with other members of the agri-food industry in Canada and internationally.
-Ms. Marsden also established the Institute's nutrition communications program, including its scientific Nutrition Information Service and Scientific Advisory Council.
+Ms. Marsden also established the Institute's nutrition communications program, including its scientific Nutrition Information Centre and Scientific Advisory Council.

 Prior to her work with the Canadian sugar industry, Ms. Marsden held various regional and municipal government positions in the field of public health nutrition.
 She has a MHSc (Community Nutrition) and BSc (Food Sciences) from the University of Toronto.
 She also completed a dietetic internship at St. Michael's Hospital in Toronto and is a Registered Dietitian with the College of Dietitians of Ontario.
 Continuing university education has focussed on marketing and international marketing to support the Institute's international trade mandate.

 Ms. Marsden has made numerous presentations on Canadian sugar trade policy issues in Canada and the United States.
 She is a Director and founding member of the Canadian Agri-Food Trade Alliance and the Global Alliance for Sugar Trade Reform and Liberalisation.
 She also serves as the industry's representative on Canada's Agriculture Trade Negotiations Consultations Group (ATNCG).
 Ms. Marsden is well recognized in the nutrition community for her past involvement in national and provincial dietetic and public health associations.
 She is still active in the nutrition research and communications fields and is a Director and past Chair of the World Sugar Research Organisation.